 Flux was designed with input from system developers, computer science researchers, and end users, as well as external organizations that operate large computer centers.
 In addition, Livermore’s co-design efforts with code-development tools, such as STAT, Spindle, and TotalView, provide a highly scalable and composable code-development environment for LC users.
 Users can pick and choose the programming tools they need and seamlessly use them together under Flux’s framework.
 For example, users of the Kull code can scalably launch the application with Spindle and debug it using TotalView or STAT if necessary.

-Flux is open-source software available to high-performance computing centers around the world via the Flux collaboration space on GitHub.
+Flux is open-source software available to high performance computing centers around the world via the Flux collaboration space on GitHub.
 Flux developers have worked with the University of Delaware to develop the I/O-aware scheduling component of Flux, and the team is open to expanding research collaborations with other academic institutions for elements such as elastic resource and job management.
 In 2021, the project won an R&D 100 Award.